Charles Norman Shay: Post–World War II and Korea

-Retirement
+Retirement and death

 Shay and his wife Lilli lived together in Vienna, visiting Shay's original hometown on Indian Island in Maine in the summers.
-Charles and Lilli officially relocated to Indian Island in 2003, but unfortunately Lilli fell ill almost immediately.
+Charles and Lilli officially relocated to Indian Island in 2003, but Lilli fell ill almost immediately.
 She died shortly after.

-Shay has also renovated the two-story wooden "Teepee" on Native Island that his aunt Lucy Nicolar Poolaw and her Kiowa Indian husband Chief Bruce Poolaw built as a novelty shop and to sell Lucy's handmade baskets.
-Shay has restored the site as a small Family Museum.
+Shay renovated the two-story wooden "Teepee" on Native Island that his aunt Lucy Nicolar Poolaw and her Kiowa Indian husband Chief Bruce Poolaw built as a novelty shop and to sell Lucy's handmade baskets.
+Shay restored the site as a small family museum.

-He is an elder member of the Penobscot tribe of Maine.
-Also known as the Penawahpskewi, the people of the Penobscot Nation are federally recognized.
-The tribe is part of the Wabanaki group, located in Maine, New Brunswick, and Nova Scotia.
-Shay lived until 2018 in the community of the Native Americans reservation where he spent his childhood on Penobscot Island, opposite Old Town, Maine.
-In his retirement, Shay played a big role in the installment of National Native American Veterans Day.
+Shay was an elder member of the Penobscot tribe of Maine.
+He lived until 2018 in the community of the reservation where he spent his childhood on Penobscot Island, opposite Old Town, Maine.
+In his retirement, Shay played a significant role in the installment of National Native American Veterans Day.

-Shay moved to France in 2018 and "During the COVID-19 pandemic in 2020-21, coming from his nearby home, he was among the few veterans able to attend commemorations.
-He stood up for all others who could not make the trip amid restrictions."
+Shay moved to Bretteville-l'Orgueilleuse, France in 2018.
+During the COVID-19 pandemic in 2020–21, he was among the few veterans able to attend commemorations, coming from his home nearby.
+He represented many of his comrades who were unable to make the trip amid restrictions.

-He turned 100 on June 27, 2024.
+He turned 100 on June 27, 2024, and died on December 3, 2025, at the age of 101.